MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/visual-design.md

 Items that are closer together appear to be more related.
 When spacing elements ensure that there is a noticeable distinction in spacing between elements that should be more related versus less so.

-Group related elements that are functionally related or belong to the same category closely together.
-This proximity suggests to users that these elements are connected and share a relationship.
+Group related elements that are functionally or belong to the same hierarchical category closely together.
 For example, buttons that perform similar actions or options within a dropdown menu should be placed closer together to indicate their association.
 In a navigation bar, closely spaced menu items indicate a related set of options, while greater spacing between menu categories separates them visually.

 Enhance readability in text-heavy interfaces by adjusting spacing between paragraphs, sentences, and words.
 Closer spacing between paragraphs or sentences indicates a logical connection or continuation of thought, while greater spacing denotes a transition or break in content.
 This helps users navigate and comprehend textual information more effectively.